What Does It Mean for a Mechanic to Be ASE Certified?

-While the vast majority of mechanics are only out to help you, as is the case with virtually any industry, there are a few less scrupulous operators that risk giving everyone a bad name.
-Unfortunately, the industry has such a troubled reputation that statistics show that two in three Americans don’t trust auto repair shops in general.
-With around 227.5 million drivers in the country, that’s over 150 million people who dread taking their vehicle in for repairs.
+While most auto technicians or mechanics aim to help drivers, some operators risk giving the automotive industry a bad name.
+Unfortunately, statistics show that two in three Americans don’t trust auto repair shops.
+With around 227.5 million drivers in the country, that’s over 150 million people who seemingly dread taking their vehicle in for repairs.

 What Is ASE Certification?

-ASE stands for the National Institute for Automotive Service Excellence, a non-profit organization founded in 1972.
+The National Institute for Automotive Service Excellence (ASE) is a non-profit organization founded in 1972.
 Offering a wide range of certifications for automotive technicians, they have specialisms ranging from engines to air conditioning.
-At present, out of the 756,600 mechanics in America, only 230,000 are ASE Certified.
+At present, out of the 756,600 mechanics in the United States, only 230,000 are ASE Certified.

 As the most known and respected accolade in the industry, ASE certification isn’t easy to acquire.
 On top of a series of challenging ASE certification tests, mechanics also have to carry out two years of on-the-job training or complete one year of work experience along with a two-year degree.
 Furthermore, with the way the automotive industry is regularly advancing, a certification won’t last forever, so once a technician is certified, they need recertification every five years.

-Going to a mechanic with an ASE certification is an excellent idea for total peace of mind.
-You’re putting your vehicle in the hands of a highly-trained master technician who’s guaranteed to do a good job and won’t suggest additional repairs unless they’re essential.
-Because of their trustworthiness and skill, most extended warranty providers specify that ASE Certified mechanics carry out work on your vehicle.
-Ignore this, and you’ll void your policy.
+Utilizing the services of an ASE Certified technician will provide you with peace of mind.
+You’re putting your vehicle in the hands of a highly-trained mechanic who’s guaranteed to service your car professionally and won’t suggest additional repairs unless they’re essential.
+Because of their trustworthiness and skill, extended warranty providers specify that ASE Certified mechanics carry out work on your vehicle.
+It is important to check your policy requirements or you may risk voiding it.

 ASE Certifications: What Do They Mean?

-As I mentioned earlier, there are plenty of different ASE qualifications that mechanics can master.
+There are many different ASE qualifications that mechanics can pursue and master.
 Let’s take a look at the core certifications and what they can bring to a technician’s skill set:

 A1 – Engine Repair Certification